Review – Queen Seon Duk

 If this show wasn’t so long, it might be the greatest thing to ever come out of South Korea.
 Of course, if it wasn’t so long it might not be so darned epic and unforgettable.
 Curse you, conundrums!
 This show can be effectively divided into two sections: Pre-Queen and Post-Queen.
 Half of the show depicts the young life of Deokman and her struggle to raise herself to royal status.
 The second half is what happens when she gets it.

 In my opinion, everyone should watch this show.
 Wait til you have the flu and a few days off work, if you must.
 But watch it.
+The “Mishil” music is still played in current dramas as a gag reference all the time.
+It’s a staple of K-World.

 Overall Rating: 10/10 – near perfection period-piece epic with romance, action, betrayal, friendship, rivalry, political intrigue, and unforgettable characters – it’s a massive commitment of time that will ultimately leave you deeply satisfied and possibly traumatized for life.